Skip to main content Accessibility Statement

 While the symptoms of lymphedema can progress, such as increased swelling and pain, there are several treatment methods patients can implement to reduce the progression of symptoms.
 Complete decongestive therapy (CDT) is the standard lymphedema treatment approach, and is a multimodal treatment plan that starts with in-clinic treatment provided by a certified lymphedema therapist, followed by at-home self-management with tools like pneumatic compression devices to reduce swelling.
 Below are the main components of CDT:

-- Manual lymphatic drainage (MLD): MLD is a specialized massage technique that promotes drainage in the lymphatic system by guiding fluid out of the affected area for recirculation.
+• Manual lymphatic drainage (MLD): MLD is a specialized massage technique that promotes drainage in the lymphatic system by guiding fluid out of the affected area for recirculation.
 After a lymphedema therapist or doctor gives direction, patients can perform self-manual lymphatic drainage massages at home.
-Pneumatic compression devices, such as the Flexitouch Plus and Entre systems, provide safe and effective MLD for home maintenance.
+Pneumatic compression devices, such as the Nimbl or Flexitouch Plus systems, provide safe and effective MLD for home maintenance.
 These lymphedema pumps should be worn for an hour each day to aid in the drainage of fluid.

 How do pneumatic compression devices work?

-Pneumatic compression devices, such as the Flexitouch Plus system or Entre Plus system, are some of the best pneumatic compression garments for lymphedema of the legs, as they deliver mild, dynamic pressure in set intervals in a wave-like motion to direct fluid from impaired regions to healthier areas of the body.
+Pneumatic compression devices, such as the Nimbl or Flexitouch Plus system, are some of the best pneumatic compression garments for lymphedema of the legs, as they deliver mild, dynamic pressure in set intervals in a wave-like motion to direct fluid from impaired regions to healthier areas of the body.
 This gentle “work and release” action stimulates the lymphatics to encourage the flow of fluid to be absorbed and processed by the body.
-If you’re interested in one of Tactile’s lymphedema pumps for the legs, a prescription from your doctor will be required.
-These lymphedema compression garments for legs allow patients to self-manage swelling and related symptoms from the comfort of their homes.
+When lymph nodes are unable to filter and move lymph fluid effectively, pneumatic compression devices can help stimulate lymphatic flow and support the body’s natural drainage processes.

+Tactile Medical’s Nimbl system is a compact, user-friendly basic pneumatic compression device that has eight compression chambers.
+Its multiple pressure modes allow for individualized treatment, and the unique inflation sequencing ensures a more comfortable patient experience.
 Tactile’s Flexitouch Plus system is a pneumatic compression device with lower body compression garments for half-leg treatment, full-leg treatment, or full-leg and core treatment.
 New ComfortEase garments make it easier for patients to take these garments on and off, as well as fit a wider range of body types.
-The Entre Plus system is a simpler pneumatic compression device that has eight compression chambers and multiple pressure modes for individualized treatment and has full-leg and half-leg garments.
 Contact us to learn more about our lymphedema therapy for legs and how they can help you find personalized relief.

 1. Dean S, Valenti E, Hock K, Leffler J, Compston A, Abraham W. The Clinical Characteristics of Lower Extremity Lymphedema in 440 Patients.
 Jour of Vasc Surg: Venous & Lymph Disorders. ePublished Feb 2020.